The Wrangell Ramble, out newest backpacking trip. Join us this summer.

 And I’ve done more than a small share of backpacking in Alaska.
 I’ve backpacked in the arctic, walked the shores of the Arctic Ocean, and I’ve backpacked in temperate rain forests of SE Alaska.
 I’ve also traversed many, many points in between.

-I’ve enjoyed them all.
+I enjoy them all.
 Really.
-I can’t think of any place I didn’t enjoy backpacking the wilderness in Alaska.
+I can’t think of any place I don’t enjoy backpacking the wilderness in Alaska.
 I’ve had some trips that were harder than others, I’ve had some trips with less than favorable weather, I’ve had some trips that I’d love to have another jaunt at and do a “take two”.
 But I’ve certainly found positive experiences on all of them.

 We all know this saying, but most of us rarely apply it.